Training Discriminative Models to Evaluate Generative Ones: Discussion

-In this paper, we applied this method on images samples.
-It means that we could compare our measure with a visual assessment.
-Our assessment method can also be used with other kind of data as long as labeled data are available to train and evaluate generators.
+We presented a method to evaluate a generative model: the \textit{fitting capacity}.
+It assesses how well the generative model learned to generalize and fit a distribution in a conditional setting.
+Moreover, it gives a clear insight on potential top-down application of generative models.

+The use of a discriminative model to evaluate generative models have already be experimented, e.g with IS and FID.
+However, the model used in those methods is pretrained on true data and can not be replaced with another one.
+In other case, results are not comparable.
+Fitting capacity is based on the testing set, which is by definition specifically designed to measure the ability to understand and generalize data distribution.
+Therefor, it is well adapted to evaluate a learning algorithm as a generative model.
+On the other hand, relying only on the testing set, make easy comparison between different approaches.
+Any generators with any classifiers can be compared as long as they evaluate on the same test set.

+Moreover, \textit{fitting capacity} gives a more in depth evaluation of generated data.
+Indeed, IS and FID rely on the analysis of first and second moments of features when \textit{Fitting capacity} rely on data complex hidden variables : labels.
+Evaluating the joint distribution between labels and images into generated data gives a good insight on if the generative model fits the images distribution.

-Unfortunately our evaluation method takes time with regards to other methods because a classifier needs to be trained.
-However, we can take advantage from both our method and other at the same time for example by applying model selection with FID during training and applying our method for deeper analysis.
+Our evaluation method requires more computational power with respect to other methods because a classifier needs to be trained.
+Unfortunately, This computational power, is unfortunately needed to evaluate if the data distribution is well fitted by the generative model.
+Nevertheless, we can take advantage from simpler approaches as IS and FID for model selection during training and then applying \textit{fitting capacity} for deeper analysis.

-Our evaluation was performed on several seeds, datasets and generative models.
-With the current results, GAN and WGAN seems to be the most efficient solutions.
-However, this result should be confirmed by experiments on other datasets, generative models and with different types of discriminative models to get a more general comparison.

-As presented in \cite{White16}, the sampling method of a generator can be optimized, which can have an impact on the data produced.
-A way to boost the performance of a generator can be to focus on improving the sampling phase instead of the model design or the training.
-An extension of this work could be to look into the impact of several sampling techniques on the performance of a generative model.
+Our experiments are restricted to two simple datasets (MNIST and Fashion-MNIST), however our results show a instability for certain models with regards to the random seed.
+Therefore, results should be interpreted carefully as different initialization could gives different results.
+In order to disentangle what models can do versus what they actually do, we evaluate and compare generative models on their top performance and on their stability with regards to random seeds.

+In order to have a fair comparison we use same classifier to evaluate all generative models.
+However, any classifier could be used in replacement to improve and complete the results, our focus is on keeping the same test set to compare models.
+For instance it is obvious that a generator that just learned to reproduce the training set will beat our results, since no generator are able to beat the baseline.
+However we hope that new generators or better classifier will be able to beat the baseline.
+We believe that it is simple enough to be easily reproducible to evaluate any generative model.
+Moreover, \textit{fitting capacity} is well adapted to be used on other kinds of generative models that produce data that are not images.